 View your options in person

 If you can’t quite picture the difference between a square polish chamfer and a pencil round, come and visit our showroom.
-We’re open Monday to Friday from 7:30am and Saturdays by appointment only.
-If you’re driving down from Aldershot or beyond, and want to be sure we’ll have the samples you want to view ready, simply give us a call and make an appointment.
+We’re open Monday to Friday from 8:00am and Saturday.
+If you’re driving down from Aldershot or beyond, and want to be sure we’ll have the samples you want to view ready, simply give us a call.